TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 otherwise the supply air humidity ratio from the design data is taken.

 ### Supply Fan Control
-Based on this initial state of the supply air, and taking the sensible and latent cooling load of the space into account, together with the space air setpoint temperature, the required mass flow rate of supply air is calculated.
+With this initial state of the supply air, the sensible and latent cooling load of the space, and the zone air setpoint temperature, the required mass flow rate of supply air is calculated.

-If the required mass flow rate should become smaller than the minimum limit needed to properly mix the supply air with space air, the mass flow rate of supply air is kept to this minimum limit.
+If the required mass flow rate should be smaller than the minimum limit needed to properly mix the supply air with space air, the mass flow rate of supply air is kept to this minimum limit.
-In case a heating coil is present, the required state of supply air is recalculated with the minimum mass flow rate of supply air to maintain the setpoint temperature of the space.
+In case a heating coil is present, the required state of supply air is recalculated with the minimum mass flow rate of supply air so to maintain the setpoint temperature of the space.
-If no heating coil is present, but the setpoint temperature of the cooling coil can be reset, the required state of supply air is also recalculated (however, under the simplifying assumption that the apparatus dew point (ADP) of the cooling coil, that can be derived from the design data, is a constant, independent of part-load conditions).
+If no heating coil is present, but the setpoint temperature of the cooling coil can be reset, the required state of supply air is also recalculated (however, under the simplifying assumption that the apparatus dew point (ADP) of the cooling coil, that can be derived from the design data, is a constant, independent of any part-load conditions).
 If no heating coil is present, nor can the cooling coil setpoint temperature be reset, the cooling coil will be completely turned off, and unconditioned outdoor air is used directly to supply air to the space.

-If the required mass flow rate should become greater than the maximum limit (i.e., the maximum flow rate the supply fan can displace), the zone air temperature will inevitably raise above its setpoint value, unless the cooling coil setpoint temperature can be decreased.
+If the required mass flow rate should be greater than the maximum limit (i.e., the maximum flow rate the supply fan can displace), the zone air temperature will inevitably raise above its setpoint value, unless the cooling coil setpoint temperature can be decreased.
 In that case, the required state of supply air is recalculated.

 ### Mixing Control
-Mixing control (economizer operation) controls the ratio between the outdoor air and recirculation air mass flow rates.
+Mixing control (aka economizer operation) controls the mixing ratio between outdoor air and recirculation air mass flow rates.

-If the outdoor air temperature is higher than the space air setpoint temperature, outdoor air mass flow rate is restricted to a minimum value still required to sufficiently ventilate the building.
-The outside air (OA) damper is set in its minimum open position, while the return air (RA) damper is set in its maximum open position.

 If the outdoor air temperature is lower than the cooling coil setpoint temperature, there is no need to mechanically cool the air supplied to the space.
-The mixing controller controls the position of the OA- and RA-damper so that the mixed air temperature equals the supply air setpoint temperature.
+The mixing controller controls the position of the outside air (OA) damper and return air (RA) damper so that the mixed air temperature matches with the supply air setpoint temperature.

+However, if the outdoor air temperature is higher than the zone air setpoint temperature, the outdoor air mass flow rate is restricted to a minimum value just sufficient to ventilate the building.
+The OA damper is set in its minimum open position, while the RA damper is set in its maximum open position.

-If the outdoor air temperature is between the space air setpoint temperature and the supply air setpoint temperature, mixing would raise the mixed air temperature more above the outdoor air temperature and consequently more above the cooling coil setpoint temperature, thereby increasing energy consumption to cool the air in the cooling coil.
-Therefore, mixing control is inactive under this condition.
-The outside air (OA) damper is set in its maximum open position, while the return air (RA) damper is set in its minimum open position.
+Also, if the outdoor air temperature is between the zone air setpoint temperature and the cooling coil setpoint temperature, mixing would raise the mixed air temperature more above the outdoor air temperature and consequently more above the cooling coil setpoint temperature, thereby increasing the energy consumption to cool the air in the cooling coil.
+Therefore, mixing control is made inactive under this condition.
+The OA damper is set in its maximum open position, while the RA damper is set in its minimum open position.

 ### Cooling Coil Control
 If the mass flow rate of supply air is at its minimum limit and no heating coil